imixs/imixs-cloud/apps/whoami/README.md

 The [whoami service](https://github.com/EmileVauge/whoamI) is a tiny Go webserver that responses with os information and HTTP request data.

+The deployment provides a ingress pointing to a Internet domain name.
+Change the file '030-ingress.yaml' and replace {YOUR-DOMAIN-NAME}  with a valid DNS record

-To start this service in the imixs-cloud:
+To start this service in the imixs-cloud run:

-	$ kubectl apply -f whoami/
+	$ kubectl apply -f apps/whoami/